telerik/report-server-docs/implementer-guide/setup/how-to-use-azure-ad-to-login-to-trs.md

 # Azure AD Authentication

 Active Directory have proved itself as a standard in directory and identity management services.
-In this article we will explain how to use its cloud-based form to provide authentication for the Telerik Reporting Server users.
+In this article, we will explain how to use its cloud-based form to provide authentication for the Telerik Reporting Server users.

 ## Configuration Steps

 ### Prerequisites

 -   Telerik Report Server installation with at least one administrator account.
 -   An Azure account with Active Directory support.

 In this article we’ll assume that Telerik Report Server is installed and accessible on **http://localhost:86**.
 For security reasons it’s better to access it via **https**, but this will require registering a domain certificate, which is not a subject of the current tutorial.